-As of December 3I, 2009, Newron's outstanding share capital was EUR I,3II,5IO.40, consisting of 6,557,552 ordinary shares with a nominal value of EUR 0.20 each.
+As of December 31, 2010, Newron's outstanding share capital was EUR 1,452,875.60, consisting of 7,264,378 ordinary shares with a nominal value of EUR 0.20 each.
 All shares are fully paid in.
 Each share is entitled to one vote at the shareholders' meeting.
-To attend any shareholders' meeting, a Newron shareholder must, at least one business day prior to the date fixed for the meeting, instruct the relevant intermediary to communicate his relevant shareholding and voting rights to the Company (see http://www.newron.com/shareholders meeting.html).
 All shares are entitled to full dividend rights.
 In the event of a capital increase through the issuance of new shares, the existing shareholders have subscription rights in proportion to their existing shareholding, unless the shareholders' meeting restricts or excludes such rights for important reasons, in particular in connection with the acquisition of investments or employee participation.
 Newron has not issued any (non-voting) participation certificates.